CodeBlue-Technology-LLC/KeystrokePaster/README.md

 # Keystroke Paster

-A Windows Forms application that sends text as keystrokes to any active window, useful for pasting into VMs, remote consoles, and applications where traditional paste doesn't work.
+A Windows Forms application that sends text as keystrokes to any active window, useful for pasting into VM Consoles, remote consoles, and applications where traditional paste doesn't work.

 ## Features